emberjs/guides/source/getting-started/js-primer.md

 We will start with a `Framework` class.
 `Framework` has two properties, a `language` string, and a `versions` array.
-If you are not familiar with the `class` syntax, you can read about it on [the MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
+If you are not familiar with the `class` syntax, you can read about it on [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) documentation.
-We will be using the `class` syntax, if you are not familiar you can read more on We'll then create two instances of that class, `ember` and `phoenix`.
+We'll then create two instances of that class, `ember` and `phoenix`.

 ```javascript